-- (1) Each director has been at their principal occupation for at least five years unless otherwise specified herein. - (2) Member of the Compensation, Nominating and Corporate Governance Committee. - (3) Member of the Audit Committee. - (4) Jonathan Sandelman beneficially owns such securities of Ayr, as Mercer is a limited partnership of which Mercer Park CB GP, LLC is the general partner, and which is indirectly controlled by Jonathan Sandelman. - (5) Jonathan Sandelman also directly owns unvested RSUs to acquire 1,792,125 Exchangeable Shares and 250,000 market and performance based Exchangeable Shares - (6) Charles Miles previously worked at Bloomberg LLP as an equity option trader, and prior to his tenure at Bloomberg, Charles co-founded Claris Capital Management and served as Chief Information Officer. - (7) Charles Miles directly owns unvested RSUs to acquire 7,789 Exchangeable Shares. - (8) Chris Burggraeve directly owns unvested RSUs to acquire 7,789 Exchangeable Shares. - (9) Louis Karger also indirectly owns unvested RSUs to acquire 275,979 Exchangeable Shares held through Green Partners Investor LLC and Green Partners Sponsor I, LLC and directly owns unvested RSUs to acquire 7,789 Exchangeable Shares - (10) Glenn Isaacson directly owns unvested RSUs to acquire 6,414 Exchangeable Shares - (11) William Pfeiffer directly owns unvested RSUs to acquire 6,414 Exchangeable Shares.
+- (1) Each director has been at their principal occupation for at least five years unless otherwise specified herein. - (2) Member of the Compensation, Nominating and Corporate Governance Committee. - (3) Member of the Audit Committee. - (4) 478,7116 of such Equity Shares are beneficially owed by Mercer.
+Mercer is a limited partnership of which Mercer Park CB GP, LLC is the general partner and which itself is indirectly controlled by Jonathan Sandelman. - (5) Jonathan Sandelman also directly owns unvested exchangeable restricted stock units ("RSUs") to acquire 1,792,125 Exchangeable Shares and unvested performance restricted stock units ("PRSUs") to acquire 250,000 Exchangeable Shares. - (6) Such Multiple Voting Shares are beneficially owned by Mercer.
+Mercer is a limited partnership of which Mercer Park CB GP, LLC is the general partner and which itself is indirectly controlled by Jonathan Sandelman. - (7) Such Warrants are beneficially owned by Mercer.
+Mercer is a limited partnership of which Mercer Park CB GP, LLC is the general partner and which itself is indirectly controlled by Jonathan Sandelman. - (8) Charles Miles previously worked at Bloomberg LLP as an equity option trader, and prior to his tenure at Bloomberg, Charles co-founded Claris Capital Management and served as Chief Information Officer. - (9) Louis Karger also indirectly owns 275,979 Membership Interests held through Green Partners Investor LLC and Green Partners Sponsor I, LLC. - (10) Joyce Johnson directly owns unvested RSUs to acquire 7,017 Exchangeable Shares.